Ate329/cloudflare-DDNS-script/README.md

 ### For NixOS

-It's a better idea to do this declaratively in NixOS:
+It's a better idea to do this declaratively in NixOS.

+In your configuration.nix (the default configuration file for NixOS):
 ```nix
   services.cron = {
     enable = true;